SuperKamekArea/my-website/README.md

 <h6>thank god github's implementation of markdown supports html</h6><br />
 What is my website?
 Basically, games, and animations and more<br />
 What software do i use to make graphics?
 I use GNU Image Manipulation Program 2.8 MS-Paint.<br />
-The text below is a marquee, if github's html implementation in it's markdown implementation supports marquee<br />
+My website is best viewed in internet explorer<br />
-<marquee>Marquee</marquee>
+<a href=http://superkamekarea.github.io/>Click here to access my website</a>